RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 cells within a non-uniform gradient of osmolarity.
 The interior of the flow cell was functionalized with a 1:400 dilution of polyethylamine prior to addition of cells with the excess washed away with water.
-A dilute cell suspension in LB Miller with 500 mM NaCl was loaded into one inlet while the other was connected to a vial of LB medium with no NaCl.
+A dilute cell suspension in LB Lennox with 500 mM NaCl was loaded into one inlet while the other was connected to a vial of LB medium with no NaCl.
 This hypotonic medium was clamped during the loading of the cells.